elastic/rally-tracks/cloudnative/README.md

 ## Cloudnative Track

-This data is extracted from a real Kubernetes cluster which was configured to send logs and metrics to Elastic Cloud.
+This track is extracted from a real Kubernetes cluster which was configured to send logs and metrics to Elastic Cloud.
-System and kubernetes integration was enabled and elastic agent was used to send data to Elastic Cloud.
+System and kubernetes integrations were enabled and elastic agent used to send data to Elastic Cloud.

 Extraction of data-streams and indexes from line Elastic Cloud was done with the help of rally `create-index`